bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/runtime/deserialization/crash/inside.md

 ---
 options:
+  dangling-ptr:
+    label: Yes, removing dangling pointers prevents the crash.
+    summary: Removing dangling pointers prevents the crash
+    page: /done.md
   no-dangling-ptr:
-    label: "Yes"
-    summary: Removing dangling pointers doesn't prevent the crash
+    label: No, the program still crashes even though no dangling pointer is passed to `deserializeJson()`.
+    summary: No dangling pointer is passed to `deserializeJson()`
     page: before.md
-  success:
-    label: "No"
-    summary: Removing dangling pointers prevents the crash
-    page: /done.md
 ---

-Passing a dangling pointer could cause a crash.
+The crash could be caused by a [dangling pointer](https://en.wikipedia.org/wiki/Dangling_pointer).

 If you pass a pointer to `deserializeJson()`, make sure that this pointer is still valid.
-For example, if the pointer is returned by a function, inspect the function to make sure pointer is not refering to a stack variable:
+For example, if a function returns a pointer, make sure the pointer is not referring to a stack variable:

 ```c++
 // 💀 DON'T DO THAT!!!